kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Customizable Map Options - Ability to customize the Google options array added.
+Visit settings > map display.
+To enable custom map options, check the appropriate box and enter a properly formatted Google maps options object.
+Important: If custom map options are enabled, options specified in shortcodes will be overwritten.

 = 1.3.1 =
 * Bug fix - fatal error thrown on some sites when attempting to activate without Advanced Custom Fields installed.
 * Bug fix – error when saving a location using an Advanced Custom Field Google Map field with the included fields visible.